 Treats severe nausea and vomiting.
-Belongs to a class of drugs called phenothiazines.
+This medicine is a phenothiazine.

 Compazine, ComproThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to prochlorperazine or another phenothiazine medicine.